 Alfred I. du Pont's opulent Nemours Estate, named for the family's ancestral home in north-central France, covers 300 acres, including North America's finest and largest French-influenced formal gardens.
 The 77-room 1910 mansion was inspired by Versailles and that regal era is recreated in this Gilded Age showplace, where you'll find a lobby graced by a large musical clock believed to have been made for Marie Antoinette.
 Paintings by masters, including Brueghel the Younger, Lucas Cranach, George Romney and Sir Joshua Reynolds, are just a few of the artistic treasures spanning more than five centuries.
 Eclectic items are displayed throughout, from one of the rarest musical instruments, a guitar-strung lyre, to a crocheted poodle.
 The estate's magnificent gardens feature a colonnade, a large reflecting pool, a neoclassical temple of the goddess Diana, and a gilt statue entitled "Achievement."
 Don't miss the Chauffeur's Garage with its rare vintage Rolls-Royce cars and a 1921 wooden-bodied Cadillac.
 But the industrialist's greatest legacy is next door, the Nemours/Alfred I. duPont Hospital for Children, which was made possible through his 1935 bequest.
 "It is the flagstone of what has become America's largest integrated pediatric health care system, treating hundreds of thousands of children each year," says John C. Rumm, executive director of the Nemours Estate.

 Hagley is where the DuPont Company legacy began more than two centuries ago.
 Pierre Samuel du Pont de Nemours, an adviser to King Louis XVI, twice escaped a guillotine sentence and fled from revolutionary France, arriving in America in 1800.
 Here, Pierre established their home and his son E.I. du Pont founded a gunpowder works.
-Touring Hagley shows how the du Ponts became one of America’s richest families, as their gunpowder enterprise grew and eventually developed into DuPont, one of the world’s largest chemical companies.
-Its original slogan “Better Living Through Chemistry” was based on numerous inventions including rayon, nylon, Teflon, Lycra and other materials used in NASA space suits and NASCAR race cars.
-You can even sit in a NASCAR driver’s seat at the interactive Hagley Museum.
+Touring Hagley shows how the du Ponts became one of America's richest families, as their gunpowder enterprise grew and eventually developed into DuPont, one of the world's largest chemical companies.
+Its original slogan "Better Living Through Chemistry" was based on numerous inventions including rayon, nylon, Teflon, Lycra and other materials used in NASA space suits and NASCAR race cars.
 During your visit, make sure to watch demonstrations of a 19th-century machine shop, steam engine and gunpowder mill.
 Hagley, which comprises 235 acres of woodlands along the Brandywine River, is a National Historic Landmark and a Smithsonian Affiliate.

 Pierre S. du Pont, established Longwood Gardens in 1906 when he bought an arboretum, once owned by William Penn, to save its trees from a lumber mill.
 Today, Longwood encompasses more than 1,000 acres, including gardens the industrialist himself designed, as well as meadows and woodlands that form a quintessential Brandywine landscape.
-Four hundred acres are open to the public, ranging from an Italian Water Garden to a topiary garden, in addition to annual exhibits in its four-acre Conservatory, like “Orchid Extravaganza” from Jan.
-21 through March 2017.
-Its spectacular Main Fountain Garden, now under renovation, is scheduled to reopen next summer.
-Longwood continues Pierre S. du Pont’s tradition of hosting performances of theater, dance and music.
-Don’t miss Longwood’s 10,010-pipe Aeolian organ and related museum.
-One of its three treehouses, the Canopy Cathedral, was featured on Animal Planet’s “Treehouse Masters,” and designed by show host Pete Nelson.
+Four hundred acres are open to the public, ranging from an Italian Water Garden to a topiary garden, in addition to annual exhibits in its four-acre Conservatory, like "Orchid Extravaganza."
+Its spectacular Main Fountain Garden is a beautiful spectacle with daily dancing fountain performances.
+At night when the sun goes down the fountains come alive with brilliant lights and even fire floating atop water.
+Longwood continues Pierre S. du Pont's tradition of hosting performances of theater, dance and music.
+Don't miss Longwood's 10,010-pipe Aeolian organ and related museum.
+One of its three treehouses, the Canopy Cathedral, was featured on Animal Planet's "Treehouse Masters," and designed by show host Pete Nelson.